abdullahcanakci/igloo/README.md

 ## 5 - Integration

-I can write anything that needed to make this work.
-But having and IOT device means integration.
-I have look into some opensource Home automation projects and there are plenty options to select.
-Tasmota looks promising but should wait and analyze.
+I though about a bit about how can I implement multi device, controller etc in a system only composed of ESP12.
+It is not actually hard, but I didn't like the complexity of doing it all in C++, with some half-baked http library.

+Thinking about Raspberry Pi Mini, an idea occurred, lets make a rPi a host, that applicable devices can connect, this way, I only need to create a web server to handle "User Interaction" on rPi, and it will pass down relevant data to controllers.
+This way I don't have to implement so much in ESP12's constraints.
+This has significant positives:

+- Only need to create one web app to handle multi devices.
+- Ease of adding and removing devices to system
+  - Old way, I have to add a device to a network and set it up, and use it alone.
+This way, a newly added device can search the network for a compliant device and set up a connection and set the device up.
+After we can manage the controller device with the unified webapp.
+- Ease of extensibility.
+  - Host system can be updated to handle more types of devices.
+  - Host can be changed with a compliant system.
+  - Host can implement third party home automation systems.
+- Can update controller systems through air?
+Should be possible, have seen it, need to check how to implement it.

 ## Hardware

 I have a look at some devices to use

-- ESP12, Tasmota works which is a plus.
-On negative side it does not have 3 hardware PWM channels. only 1 8bit one and rest are software based.
-The problem is with WiFi stack this will create, in my opinion,  problems with color mixing.
-Need to check.
-Might use a dedicated pwm controller or slave μC with higher hardware pwm controller
+- Raspberry Pi mini as host device.
+May create a hat for it to act as also, but not really sure about it.

+- ESP12, is a good choice for sole pwm controlling job.
+It can do 200Hz refresh rate with 5ms downtime with software pwm.
+For hardware pwm, it has limited(2?) channels and not enough PWM counters to handle 3 different pwm channels.
 - IRLML0030TRBF (TR Tape reel, BF ?), is a great little mosfet.
   - SOT23, so small
   - V_gth = 2.9V, which is great for most microcontrollers
   - Rds_on = 40mΩ @ 4.5V up to 4.2 amp continuos current.
 Which is plenty.
-Will mean ~50W @ 12V per channel
+Will mean ~50W @ 12V per channel.
+Prolly should limit it about 30W for 10 meter of 3W/m strip per channel.
   - PD of 0.65W @3.3V gate voltage 4 amp current, which will create a junction temperature of 65°C over ambient.
   - Not expensive @ 0.42$ per piece.
 - Board will be 2 layers, preferably smaller than 40x60mm.